axAilotl/xmarks/README.md

 # XMarks 1.0 – Twitter Bookmark Knowledge Pipeline

-XMarks turns your Twitter/X bookmarks into an Obsidian-ready knowledge base.
-It captures rich TweetDetail GraphQL payloads, downloads linked media/documents, optionally runs LLM summaries, and writes everything to `knowledge_vault/` in a single pass.
-Version **1.0** focuses on a lean, reliable core while keeping the capture workflow simple.
+XMarks turns your Twitter/X bookmarks into an Obsidian-ready knowledge base with real-time capture.
+It intercepts bookmark actions directly in your browser, captures rich TweetDetail GraphQL payloads, downloads linked media/documents, optionally runs LLM summaries, and writes everything to `knowledge_vault/` in a single pass.
+Version **1.0** features automatic bookmark detection and cleanup when unbookmarking.

 ---